BrandonSpadafora/Shopify_Shoe_AOV/README.md

 # Shopify_Shoe_AOV

 This is a project for a potential internship.
-I this I missed the cut-off date to apply, but I thought the challenge would be fun and interesting to do any way.
+I missed the cut-off date to apply(didn't get notified of the opportunity until it was too late :( ), but I thought the challenge would be fun and interesting to do any way.